Sabnock-k/Simple-Payroll-System-CSV/README.md

 ## Getting Started
 - Payroll csv - is the file which the data stored when you make a Payroll
-- Employees csv - list of data about your employees
+- Employee csv - list of data about your employees
 # Prerequisites
 - Python 3.x